-It always seems to happen at the worst time.
-You start your car, the dashboard lights up, and suddenly the tire pressure warning light pops on.
-Even if you don’t know much about cars, this warning is actually one of the simplest to understand.
+Seeing a light pop up on the dashboard tends to induce a degree of panic in most drivers.
+The tire pressure warning symbol is one of these lights that can come on unexpectedly.
 Your vehicle is letting you know that at least one tire isn’t at the right pressure and needs attention soon.
 Taking care of it right away can help prevent a flat tire, improve fuel economy, and keep your vehicle handling the way it should.

 Why Does The Tire Light Come On?